 If you use Marseille as your main base, you can take day trips to Nice, Cannes, Monaco, Genoa, Lyon, Montpellier and Barcelona.
 These destinations would otherwise be expensive, but if you are using Marseille as your base, and if you go back and forth the same day, you won’t have to pay for accommodation in those cities, so the costs aren’t high at all.
 Marseille has such a great location on the French Mediterranean coast, so if you book a holiday apartment there, you can take countless day trips and see the entire region.

-You can also just stay in the city itself and enjoy all the attractions.
-Marseille is one of Europe’s oldest cities, founded by the Ancient Greeks.
+You can also just stay in the city itself and enjoy all the attractions that Marseille has to offer.
+It is one of Europe’s oldest cities, founded by the Ancient Greeks.
 The Notre-Dame de la Garde basilica is a major attraction, and Marseille has some of the best museums in Europe.
 The port is a beautiful sight as well.